 The popular video-telephony software from Apple is also updated with some wonderful features.
 Facetime is getting some essential and much-awaited changes in iOS 15.

-If you’re a Facetime user then you should be delighted with these new add on features and improvements.
+If you’re a Facetime user then you should be delighted with these new add-on features and improvements.
 Now in a video call, we have the Spatial Audio feature, which gives the interaction a natural feel so that voices in a video call sound as if they are coming from where the person is located on the screen.

 In terms of video, they included a new grid view with the same sized tiles, this feature is useful for better conversation in a large group.
-The speaker always highlighted each person gives a clear understanding of who is talking.
+The speaker always highlighted each person giving a clear understanding of who is talking.

 There is a new portrait mode added to blur your background when in a call, and this gives your call an artistic blurry background.
-This one is more natural than the wall of blur on a zoom call there isn’t that jagged cutout or weird halo you get
+This one is more natural than the wall of blur on a zoom call there isn’t that jagged cutout or weird halo you get sometimes.

 But there are two big inclusions in Facetime, SharePlay and Facetime Events.
 Both will take your multimedia experience to another level.